Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Example 2. IRL for inverse search

 We call $\occagent{\agent}$ as the agent's {\em search action policy} in search environment $\agent$. \item In dataset $\datainfsearch$, there are at least $\numagents\geq 2$ environments with distinct search costs. {\value{enumi}} \end{enumerate}

 Assumption \ref{asmp:IRL_search_1} is discussed after the main result.
 In complete analogy to \ref{asmp:IRL2}, assumption \ref{asmp:IRL_search_2} is needed for identifiability of the search costs.
 We emphasize that the inverse learner only has the average number of times the agent searches a particular location in any environment.
-The inverse learner does not know the stopping time or the order in which the agent search the locations. \blue{In completely analogy to Definition~\ref{def:relativeoptimality}, Definition~\ref{def:relativeoptimality_search} below specifies the inverse learner's identifiability of an optimal search agent under assumptions \ref{asmp:IRL_search_1} and \ref{asmp:IRL_search_2}: \begin{definition}[IRL identifiability of optimal Bayesian search agent] The inverse learner identifies the tuple $\optstoptuple$~\eqref{eqn:tuple_search} as an optimal Bayesian search agent iff (\ref{eqn:relopt_search}) holds.
+The inverse learner does not know the stopping time or the order in which the agent search the locations. \blue{In completely analogy to Lemma~\ref{lem:relativeoptimality}, Lemma~\ref{lem:relativeoptimality_search} below specifies the inverse learner's identifiability of an optimal search agent under assumptions \ref{asmp:IRL_search_1} and \ref{asmp:IRL_search_2}: \begin{lemma}[IRL identifiability of optimal Bayesian search agent] The inverse learner identifies the tuple $\optstoptuple$~\eqref{eqn:tuple_search} as an optimal Bayesian search agent iff \eqref{eqn:relopt_search} holds.

-In complete analogy with (\ref{eqn:relopt_stop_time}) in Definition~\ref{def:relativeoptimality} for identifying an optimal stopping time agent, $\netobjfun(\cdot)$ in the above equation is the expected cumulative search cost of the agent. \end{definition} }

-We are now ready to present our main IRL result for the inverse search problem.
+In complete analogy with (\ref{eqn:relopt_stop_time_continue_cost}) in Lemma~\ref{lem:relativeoptimality} for identifying an optimal stopping time agent, $\netobjfun(\cdot)$ in the above equation is the expected cumulative search cost of the agent. \end{lemma} } \blue{We omit the proof of Lemma~\ref{lem:relativeoptimality_search} since it is identical to that of Lemma~\ref{lem:relativeoptimality}.
+Eq.\,\ref{eqn:relopt_search} in Lemma~\ref{lem:relativeoptimality_search} is analogous to \eqref{eqn:relopt_stop_time_continue_cost} in Lemma~\ref{lem:relativeoptimality}.
+The inverse learner simply checks if the expected cumulative search cost for environment $\agent$ is the smallest possible given the finite strategies $\{\stoptime_\agent,\agent\in\agentset\}$.} We are now ready to present our main IRL result for the inverse search problem.
 The result specifies a set of linear inequalities that are simultaneously necessary and sufficient for a search agent's actions in multiple environments $\agentset$ to be identified as that of an optimal search agent (\ref{eqn:relopt_search}).